CALCITONIN SALMON injection, solution

 Risk Summary

 There are no studies with calcitonin salmon injection in pregnant women to inform a drug associated risk for birth defects or miscarriage.
-In an animal reproduction study, subcutaneous administration of calcitonin salmon to pregnant rabbits during organogenesis at 4-18 times the recommended parenteral human dose caused a decrease in fetal birth weights.
+In an animal reproduction study, subcutaneous administration of calcitonin salmon to pregnant rabbits during organogenesis at 4 to 18 times the recommended parenteral human dose caused a decrease in fetal birth weights.
 No adverse developmental outcome was observed in the rat with subcutaneous administration of calcitonin salmon at 9 times the recommended human parenteral dose based on body surface area (see Data).

 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.